86Box/docs/usage/menubar.rst

 Media
 -----

-This menu lists all storage drives and network cards attached to the emulated machine, and provides the same controls that are accessible by clicking the respective device's icon on the :doc:`status bar <statusbar>`.
+This menu lists all storage drives and network cards attached to the emulated machine, and provides the same options that are accessible by clicking the respective device's icon on the :doc:`status bar <statusbar>`.

 The **Clear image history** option empties the list of recently-loaded image files or folders on all storage drives.